jonlpersson/ed-latimore/site/_posts/2016-07-02-11-algorithm-proof-ways-to-grow-on-twitter.md

 A “great bio” mentions extraordinary things about yourself.
 A great bio shows what makes you stand out.
 A simple test of a great bio is this:

-Will people remember what I'm about if they come across my tweet scrolling through their timeline?
+Will people remember what I'm about if they see my tweet scrolling through their timeline?
 They won't remember word-for-word, but they should be able to summon an idea of your bio presentation.

 Get creative, keep it within the theme, and be exceptional.
 Be honest and authentic.
 It also helps if your Twitter handle is related to your theme.
 If you can't come up with anything unique to your Twitter theme, just go with your real name.

-If you're worried about being doxxed, I don't have much to say that can persuade you other than these 2 things:
+If you're worried about being doxxed, I don't have much to say that can persuade you other than these two things:

 1. Most people are too busy and lack the resources to dox you.
 2. If you treat people with respect on the internet, you never have to worry about someone being motivated to doxx you anyway.&nbsp;

 Your Twitter bio and Twitter handle are great if you think they would make great taglines for a resume or a dating profile.
-Keeping with this same metric, put some thought into selecting your profile picture and header image.
+Keeping with this same metric, consider selecting your profile picture and header image.

 The header image isn't nearly as important as the profile picture.
 If you're anonymous, these rules don't matter much, but if you're going to use your real likeness, there are 2 simple rules:

-1. Make sure eyes are looking at the screen
+1. Make sure your eyes are looking at the screen
 2. If you can't do rule number 2, then make it an activity shot

 Look at various social profiles on multiple platforms.
 You'll notice that profile pictures that meet these two rules are a lot more attractive and alluring.